 Before mounting the Wildfire Sensor, scan the Device ID using the Deployment app to register the Sensor and provide its GPS location with the Silvanet Cloud.

-In the Silvanet Deployment app, select a Site.
+In the Silvanet Deployment app, tap a Site.

-In the list of devices that appears, select a Wildfire Sensor.
-Alternately, select Show Devices on Map.
+In the list of devices that appears, tap a Wildfire Sensor.
+Alternately, tap Show Devices on Map.

 On the page that appears, tap Register Device.
 The blue dot on the map show your current location.